Finding a job or internship can feel overwhelming at times. We're here to give you the tools to find the opportunities that are right for you.

 The Wasserman Center Internship Grant was established to provide financial assistance to students pursuing non-paying internships within not-for-profits*, the arts, education, public service and other industries that do not traditionally pay their interns.
 The Wasserman Center is able to offer approximately 100-120 $1,000 grants during the fall, spring, and summer terms.
 This number is subject to change based on available funds.
 Applications are reviewed by the Wasserman Center Internship Grant Committee and representatives from various NYU academic departments.

-Additional details, eligibility criteria, applications, and important deadlines for the summer grant will be available on NYU CareerNet by May 1, 2014.
+Additional details, eligibility criteria, applications, and important deadlines for the summer grant are available on NYU CareerNet under Job ID #927929.
 Please keep in mind this is a competitive process.

 *Not-for-profit organizations are defined as organizations not conducted or maintained for profit, whose net earnings are devoted exclusively to charitable, educational, or recreational purposes.
 Includes associations, community and arts groups, non-government organizations, and political campaigns.